ofirgall/ofirkai.nvim/README.md

 I found [monokai.nvim](https://github.com/tanvirtin/monokai.nvim) and installed it immediately, unfortunately it wasn't 1:1 to Sublime Text, I tinkered some values through the config and achieved a colorscheme I was happy with.

 I kept adding support for other plugins and changing the default values of [monokai.nvim](https://github.com/tanvirtin/monokai.nvim).
-A colleague of mine asked which colorscheme I use and how can he install it, I answered it was my customized monokai colorscheme, hence the name ofirkay.
+A colleague of mine asked which colorscheme I use and how can he install it, I answered it was my customized monokai colorscheme, hence the name ofirkai.

 ## Installation